-Pursuant to the relevant tax provisions of: a) Article 1(84) of Law 2238/1994 (unaudited income taxation cases), b) Article 1(57) of Law 2859/2000 (non-audited VAT cases), and c) Article 9(5) of Law 2523/1997 (imposition of fines for income tax cases), the right of the State to impose taxes for the financial years up to 2015 is time-barred until 31.12.2021, subject to special or extraordinary provisions which may introduce longer limitation periods under conditions laid down in such provisions.
+Pursuant to the relevant tax provisions of: a) Article 1(84) of Law 2238/1994 (unaudited income taxation cases), b) Article 1(57) of Law 2859/2000 (non-audited VAT cases), and c) Article 9(5) of Law 2523/1997 (imposition of fines for income tax cases), the right of the State to impose taxes for the financial years up to 2016 is time-barred until 31.12.2022, subject to special or extraordinary provisions which may introduce longer limitation periods under conditions laid down in such provisions.
 Moreover, according to settled case-law of the Council of State and the Administrative Courts, in the absence of a limitation provision contained in the Codified Laws on Stamps Duty, the State's claim for stamp duty is subject to the twenty-year limitation period laid down in Article 249 of the Civil Code.

 The Company's fiscal years have not been audited by the tax authorities since incorporation (December 2014).
-For financial year of 2021, the Company is subject to the tax audit by certified auditors-accountants, as provided for by Article 65(a) of Law 4174/2013.
-Such audit is already being performed, and the relevant tax certificate is anticipated to be delivered following the publication of the financial statements for 2020.
+The company was notified on 26 April 2023 of a partial tax audit mandate, under number 429/26-04-2023, for the tax years 01/01-31/12/2017 and 01/01-31/12/2018.
+However, the management does not anticipate that the control exercised by the tax authorities will result in a significant alteration in tax liability.
+For the financial year of 2022, the Company is subject to the tax audit by certified auditors-accountants, as provided for by Article 65(a) of Law 4174/2013.
+This audit is already being performed, and the relevant tax certificate is anticipated to be delivered following the publication of the financial statements for 2022.
 The Company's management is not expecting significant tax liabilities, upon completion of the tax audit, other than those recorded and presented in the financial statements.